Carpool Savings Calculator

 Assumptions and Limitations

-To keep the calculator simple and easy to understand, a few assumptions are made:
+To keep the calculator simple and understandable, a few assumptions are built into the estimate:

 When Carpooling Delivers the Biggest Savings